Multifocal breast cancer is a form of breast cancer in which multiple tumors arise in the same area of the breast.

 As a result of differences in definitions and diagnostic techniques, anywhere from

 Doctors classify different types of breast cancers based on the type of cells in which cancer develops.
-Most breast cancers are carcinomas, which means they grow in the cells that line the organs and body tissues.

 Breast cancer is either invasive or noninvasive: